gjmcn/to-vega/README.md

 To-Vega makes it easy to generate a spec and set commonly used properties.
 More advanced options can also be set with To-Vega or alternatively, standard JavaScript can be used.

-See !!OBSERVABLE LINK HERE WHEN DONE!! for a hands-on introduction.
+See this [Observable notebook](https://beta.observablehq.com/@gjmcn/plotting-with-to-vega-and-vega-lite) for some interactive examples.

 ## Install/Load